w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 sidebar_label: Nomination Guide
 ---

-> The following information applies to the Polkadot network, which is currently in the soft launch
+> The following information applies to the Polkadot network.
-> phase.
-During soft launch the network starts as a Proof-of-Authority network before transitioning
-> to Proof-of-Stake.
-You will be able to follow this guide to set up your nominator but the first
-> validator election and rewards will not start until later.
 If you want to nominate on Kusama,
 > check out the [Kusama guide](mirror-maintain-guides-how-to-nominate-kusama) instead.

 Nominators are one type of participant in the staking subsystem of Polkadot.
 They are responsible